Volozhin Yeshiva: History

-The Volozhin Yeshiva was founded around 1803 by Rabbi Ḥayyim Volozhiner.
-After his death in 1821, he was succeeded as head of the yeshiva by his son, Isaac.
-When Isaac died in 1849, Rabbi Eliezer Fried was appointed head of the yeshiva, with Rabbi Naftali Zvi Yehuda Berlin as his assistant.
+The Volozhin Yeshiva was founded around 1803 (potentially, as late as 1807) by Chayim Volozhiner.
+After he died in 1821, his son, Yitzhak of Volozhin, succeeded him as head of the yeshiva.
+When Isaac died in 1849, Eliezer Fried was appointed rosh yeshiva with Naftali Zvi Yehuda Berlin as his assistant.

-Rabbi Fried died soon after, in 1854, whereupon Rabbi Berlin became the new head along with Rabbi Yosef Dov Soloveitchik, Rabbi Ḥayyim Volozhiner's great-grandson who was the assistant rosh yeshiva.
+Fried died soon after, in 1854, whereupon Berlin became the new head along with Yosef Dov Soloveitchik Beis Halevi, Chayim Volozhiner's great-grandson, who was the assistant rosh yeshiva.
 In 1865, Soloveichik left to become a rabbi in Slutsk.
-The Volozhin yeshiva closed in 1892, because of the Russian government's demand for a dramatic increase in the amount of time spent teaching certain secular studies.
+The Volozhin yeshiva closed in 1892, because of the Russian Empire's demand for a dramatic increase in the amount of time spent teaching certain secular studies.

 According to some, the pressure from the Russian government was due to the Maskilim accusing the yeshiva of being subversive.

-The biography of R. Ḥayyim Soleveitchik states there were secular studies taught for a short period some nights that were barely attended.
-However these were concessions legally mandated that the rosh hayeshivas felt were necessary rather than shut down the yeshiva.
-When the government imposed extreme guidelines Rabbi Berlin refused to comply and allowed the government to close the yeshiva.

-"All teachers of all subjects must have college diplomas ... no Judaic subjects may be taught between 9 AM and 3 PM ... no night classes are allowed ... total hours of study per day may not exceed ten."
+The biography of Chayim Soloveitchik states that secular studies were taught briefly but were barely attended.
+However, these were concessions legally mandated that the roshe yeshivas felt were necessary rather than shutting down the yeshiva.
+When the government imposed extreme guidelines, Berlin refused to comply and allowed the government to close the yeshiva.
+"All teachers of all subjects must have college diplomas... no Judaic subjects may be taught between 9 AM and 3 PM ... no night classes are allowed ... total hours of study per day may not exceed ten."

-Historian Shaul Stampfer and others maintain that the root of the problem was Rabbi Berlin's attempt to install his son as Rosh Yeshiva in the face of opposition.
-Russian government documents that have recently come to light seem to indicate that this was a consideration in the yeshiva's closure.
+Historian Shaul Stampfer and others maintain that the root of the problem was Berlin's attempt to install his son as rosh yeshiva in the face of opposition.
+Russian government documents that have recently come to light indicate that this was a consideration in the yeshiva's closure.

-Rabbi Refael Shapiro, the son-in-law of Rabbi Naftali Zvi Yehuda Berlin, reopened the yeshiva in 1899, albeit on a smaller scale.
-It remained open until World War II, and was re-established, also on a small scale, in Israel after the war.

-From 1886 through 1991, alumni of this yeshiva and their descendants ran a synagogue on the Lower East Side of Manhattan, New York that carried the name of this yeshiva.
+Refael Shapiro, the son-in-law of Naftali Zvi Yehuda Berlin, reopened the yeshiva in 1899, albeit on a smaller scale.
+It remained open until World War II, and was re-established on a small scale in Mandatory Palestine, later Israel after the war.
+From 1886 through 1991, alumni of this yeshiva and their descendants ran a synagogue on the Lower East Side of Manhattan in New York City that carried the name of this yeshiva.